parveen-daffodil/au-interface-use/au-interface-terms.md

 ## Age Restrictions

-You may wish to have age restrictions to limit the access of non-adults to the service.
-If you do not wish to have any sort of age restrictions at all, just delete this topic.
+You may want to limit children's access.
+If you don't want any age restrictions, just delete this topic.

 ### Only adults can use the Service.